1Hyena/kdevelop-theme/README.md

 # License ######################################################################

-The content of this repository has been authored by Erich Erstu and is released under the [MIT](LICENSE) license.
+The contents of this repository have been authored by Erich Erstu and are released under the [MIT](LICENSE) license.